 Kent State University is committed to research and training in geospatial technologies, a high-growth industry identified by the United States Department of Labor.
-We have major expertise in Applied GIS with foci in hazards, health, sustainability, the built environment, and cyber-infrastructure.
-The Department of Geography provides all courses and programs in geospatial technology including a BA with a concentration in GIS, a GIS minor, a Master in GIS, and a Postggraduate GIS Certificate.
+We have major expertise in Applied GIS with foci in hazards, health, sustainability, the built environment and cyber-infrastructure.
+The Department of Geography provides all courses and programs in geospatial technology including a B.A. with a concentration in GIS, a GIS minor, a Master's in GIS, and a Postgraduate GIS Certificate.
 Geographers collaborate with several disciplines that include GIS in their curriculum and use GIS in their research.
-These disciplines include Public Health, Biological Sciences, Geology, Sociology, Anthropology, and Computer Science.
+These disciplines include Public Health, Biological Sciences, Geology, Sociology, Anthropology and Computer Science.

 Kent State University is a member of the University Consortium for Geographic Information Science.